ca-carr/smart_contracts/seminar-5/01-create-token.md

 - Go to the **Deploy & Run** Transactions tab
 - Select Injected Provider - MetaMask (this will connect MetaMask, and your account)
 - Ensure you’re on a testnet like Sepolia, or the mainnet Ethereum
-- Under **Deploy**, enter the total supply you wish to mint, we will pick 1000
+- Under **Deploy** enter the address of your connected wallet
 - Click **Deploy** and then confirm all in MetaMask
 - You will see the contract is deployed with a contract address, we will need this
+- We will also need to mint our token, which we will do in the dropdown menu, and select the total supply you wish to mint, we will pick 1000000 (1,000,000 or 1 million)

 ## Step 5: Check and Test the Token
 - After deployment, copy your contract address